senzhaocode/ScaR/README.md

       # For instance:
       # >RP11-599B13.3|alternative1
       # CTTTGTGTCTTTGTCTTTATTTCTTTTCTCATTCCCTCGTCTCCACCGGGAAGGGGAGAGCCTGCGGGTGGTGTATCAGGCAGGTTCCCCTACATCTTTGGCACCCAACAC
-      # NOTE: 'RP11-599B13.3' is the gene_name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript_name and can be defined as user would like (please do not use known refseq id or ensembl id for user-defined transcript_name).
+      # NOTE: 'RP11-599B13.3' is the gene_name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript_name and can be defined as user would like (please do not use symbol '_' in user-defined transcript_name).
 Make sure both 'RP11-599B13.3' and 'alternative1' should be present together, and are separated by '|'

   2.3 Some tips for run scripts using slurm jobscript.